Jaguars coach says Bortles 'best I've seen him'

 "You take each individual play as its own entity and you go out there and go through it and play it and do as best as you possibly can and then move on, good or bad, move on from it and do the same thing with the next one."

-Bortles, who was not scheduled to talk to the media on Monday, played solidly in the final two games of the 2016 season under Marrone -- 65 percent completions, 626 yards, two touchdowns, and no interceptions -- and headed off to California to spend several months working on his mechanics.
+Bortles, who was not scheduled to talk to the media on Monday, played solidly in the final two games of the 2016 season under Marrone -- 65 percent completions, 626 yards, two touchdowns, no interceptions -- and headed off to California to spend several months working on his mechanics.

 He looked good on the first two days of training camp, but then had a five-interception practice on Day 3 and was inconsistent after that.
-He had several other practices in which he threw multiple interceptions and he also struggled on the second day of joint practices with New England, completing only 5-of-17 passes in 11-on-11 work against the Patriots.
+He had several other practices in which he threw multiple interceptions and he also struggled on the second day of joint practices with New England, completing only 5 of 17 passes in 11-on-11 work against the Patriots.

 Bortles was solid in the preseason opener against New England (3-for-5 for 16 yards with one dropped pass), but turned in a lackluster performance against Tampa Bay (8-for-13 for 65 yards).
 After the game, Marrone announced that Bortles -- who had started every game since Week 4 of the 2014 season -- and Henne would compete for the starting job.

-Marrone had hoped one of the quarterbacks would take command of the competition against Carolina last Thursday, but neither was able to gain any separation.
+Marrone had hoped one of the quarterbacks would take command of the competition against Carolina last Thursday, but neither was able to gain separation.
 Henne completed 8 of 14 passes for 73 yards in the first half against Carolina's first-team defense.
 He led the Jaguars to one touchdown and a field goal in five possessions with a lot of conservative throws but also was sacked three times.

 Bortles played nearly the entire second half behind the first-team offensive line, but he was facing the Panthers' reserves.
 He completed 12 of 16 passes for 125 yards and a touchdown, but he also tried to squeeze a pass in to Allen Hurns that got intercepted and returned to the Jaguars' 3-yard line.
 Bortles did lead the Jaguars to a pair of fourth-quarter touchdowns.